singhdeepesh/singhdeepesh.github.io/index.md

 10. Talk at the University of Twente (FUB), Department of Physics - Netherlands (March, 2023)
 11. Talk at Delft University of Technology (TU Delft), Department of Physics - Netherlands (March, 2023)
 12. Talk at the annual Centre for Quantum Computation and Communications Technology (CQC2T) workshop - Hunter Valley (June, 2023)
+13. Presented poster on Error Mitigation at the Quantum Resources Theory Workshop, organised by National Technological University (NTU) - Singapore (December, 2023)

 ## Research visits
 1. Macquarie University (April-June, 2017)